mergen-sergio/DBest/tutorial/comparing-query-costs.md

 1. **Accessed Blocks** – Reflects I/O efficiency.
 2. **Memory Usage** – Highlights resource demand.

-Query indicators are displayed during execution.
-A **button** in the result data frame reveals these metrics.
+Metrics are displayed during execution, accessible via a **button** in the result data frame.

 ---

 ## Comparing Query Plans

+A powerful feature of DBest is the query plan comparator.
+It enables users to evaluate and compare the efficiency of multiple query plans side by side, providing detailed insights into resource usage, execution costs, and operator performance, ultimately aiding in query optimization and decision-making.

 ### Steps to Compare Query Plans:

 1. **Mark Nodes for Comparison:**
    - Right-click the nodes to compare and select **Mark**.
-   - Mark root nodes to compare entire query trees or subtrees for specific analysis.
+   - Typically, the root nodes are marked to compare full query trees, but subtrees can also be analyzed.
+   - Marked nodes are highlighted with a red rectangle.
+In the example below, the root nodes are marked and renamed as `Q1` (left tree) and `Q2` (right tree) for easy identification.

    ![Marking Queries](assets/images/marking-queries.png)

-   Marked nodes are highlighted with a red rectangle and renamed as `Q1` (left tree) and `Q2` (right tree) for easy identification.

 2. **Open the Comparator Panel:**
    - Select the **Comparator** menu from the bottom toolbar.
-   - The comparator panel displays one column for each marked query with various cost indicators.
+   - The panel displays one column for each marked query, showing various cost indicators.

 3. **Analyze Costs:**
    - Advance records incrementally or compute the full result set.
-   - Observe how query costs evolve during execution.
+   - Observe how costs evolve during execution.

 ---

 ## Example Analysis

-The comparator panel reveals that the **left tree** incurs higher costs.
-Specifically:
+In the example, the comparator panel provides a snapshot after retrieving five tuples.
+It shows that the **left tree** incurs higher costs.
+Key observations include:

-- **Accessed Blocks:** More disk pages are read because filtering occurs **after** the join, leading to unnecessary processing of `movie_cast` rows.
+- **Accessed Blocks:** The left tree reads more disk pages because filtering occurs **after** the join, causing unnecessary processing of `movie_cast` rows.
-- **Filter Comparisons:** Higher in the left tree because the same movie is filtered multiple times, once for each match in `movie_cast`.
+- **Filter Comparisons:** Higher in the left tree since the same movie is filtered multiple times, once per match in `movie_cast`.

 ![Comparing Queries](assets/images/comparing_queries.png)

 ---

 ## Benefits of Query Plan Comparison

-Query plan comparisons offer several advantages:
+Query plan comparisons provide valuable insights:

-- **Snapshots of Costs:** Gain insights into query effort at different stages.
+- **Snapshots of Costs:** Understand query effort at different stages.
-- **Partial vs. Final Costs:** Understand how intermediate steps influence overall performance.
+- **Partial vs. Final Costs:** Identify how intermediate steps impact overall performance.
-- **Optimization Opportunities:** Identify inefficiencies in operator placement or logic.
+- **Optimization Opportunities:** Detect inefficiencies in operator placement or logic.

-By advancing records one at a time, you can evaluate the incremental effort needed to fetch the next tuple and identify opportunities to optimize query execution.
+By advancing records incrementally, you can evaluate the effort required to fetch the next tuple and uncover optimization opportunities for improved query execution.